eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

 1. Select **Settings**.
 1. In the **Serial port settings** dialog, check the following settings and update if needed:
     * **Baud rate**: 115,000
-    * **Port**: The port that your Microchip XPro is connected to.
+    * **Port**: The port that your Microchip E54 is connected to.
 If there are multiple port options in the dropdown, you can find the correct port to use.
 Open Windows **Device Manager**, and view **Ports > EDBG  Virtual COM Port** to identify which port to use.
 1. Press the **Reset** button on the board.
 1. In the **Termite** console, check the following checkpoint values to confirm that the device is initialized and connected to Azure IoT.
 If a checkpoint value is missing or incorrect and you can't resolve the issue, see [Troubleshooting](#troubleshooting).